2020-2021 Public Fellows

 Chinonye Otuonye is a doctoral student in the cultural anthropology program.
 Her research interests are focused on identity, racial formations, and political movements in relation to the making of the nation within Southeastern Nigeria.
 She holds an MA from Columbia University and a BA from the University of Connecticut.
 As an avid reader and someone who values the ways popular culture is entangled with knowledge acquisition, she is deeply invested in thinking through literature ethnographically, as well as the various ways that knowledge is produced and acquired.

-Queenie Sukhadia is a second-year student in the English PhD program.
-Her research is focused on representations of bodily and mental injury in prison writing and global human rights literature.
+Queenie Sukhadia is a student in the English PhD program.
+Her research is focused on questions of secondary witness—how we receive the narratives of those testifying to atrocities—in global human rights literature.
+She is interested in thinking through the ways in which we can read testimonial narratives outside of the frames made common-sense by liberal structures such as the courtroom.
 A firm believer in the idea that the university is only one of many valuable spaces of knowledge production, Queenie is committed to working at the intersection of academia and external publics to facilitate public good.
 Apart from being a scholar, she is also a creative writer and published a collection of short stories, A City of Sungazers, in 2017.
 Queenie holds a BA in English (with high honors) and Psychology from Dartmouth College and an MA in English (with distinction) from Georgetown University.

 Andrew Viñales was born and raised in the Bronx, New York by proud Puerto Rican and Dominican families.
 He is a twin and practitioner in the Lukumí Afro-Cuban Orisha tradition, as well as an oral historian and cultural worker passionate about highlighting the experiences of queer Afro-Latinx politics, culture, and spirituality.
 Currently, he is a PhD student in cultural anthropology.
 He hopes to develop his skills in digital storytelling and facilitation as tools to take his work outside of traditional academic settings and put it in service to Afro-Latinxs in the US and in Latin America.